 “I know he was coveted,” WCCO-TV news director Michael Caputa told me Wednesday.
 “We’re excited.
 He’s excited.
-He wanted to work here and we wanted to have him join us.
-It worked out.
+He wanted to work here, and we wanted to have him join us.
 He will join us March 31.
-He’s going to contribute to us for our 5 p.m. and 6 p.m. news with a lot of promotable content; things people are talking about that day.
-Then he’ll do taped pieces for our morning show as well.”
+He’s going to contribute to us for our 5 p.m. and 6 p.m. news with a lot of promotable content, things people are talking about that day.
+Then he’ll do taped pieces for our morning show.”

-When he and FOX 9 could not come to terms on a new contract, Matheson left the station where his career took a trajectory he could not have imagined.
-He started at FOX 9 as an entertainment producer, and eventually did on-air pieces as “The Buzz Boy.”
-When the bigger-than-life personality exited the station, he was co-anchoring the FOX 9 early morning news show, co-hosting “The Buzz” and anchoring “Weekend Buzz,” the entertainment show.
+When he and Fox 9 could not come to terms on a new contract, Matheson left the station where his career took a trajectory he could not have imagined.
+He started at Fox 9 as an entertainment producer, eventually did on-air pieces as “The Buzz Boy” and left co-anchoring the Fox 9 early morning news show, co-hosting “The Buzz” and anchoring “Weekend Buzz,” the entertainment show.

-While contractually barred from being on Twin Cities television, Matheson has nicely maintained a profile at MyTalk 107.1 FM that was not always recognizable on the streets as he indulged beard growing.
-The beard’s got to go, but his return to TV will not disrupt the morning drive show he does with Alexis Thompson.
-Matheson’s former FOX 9 boss Bill Dallman, now the man at FOX Sport 1 in Los Angeles, first allowed Jason to stick his toe in the radio world.
-Matheson turned an appearance on a Saturday show into a bigger profile, a popular weekday afternoon program that led to his current drive-time spot.
+While contractually barred from being on Twin Cities television, Matheson has maintained a profile at MyTalk 107.1 FM that was not always recognizable on the streets as he indulged in beard-growing.
+His return to TV will mean cutting the beard, but he’ll continue his morning drive show with Alexis Thompson.
+Matheson’s former Fox 9 boss Bill Dallman, now the man at Fox Sport 1 in Los Angeles, first allowed Jason to stick his toe in the radio world.
+Matheson turned an appearance on a Saturday show into a popular weekday afternoon program that led to his current drive-time spot.